Axway/open-banking-docs/content/en/docs/Overview/solution.md

 The Infrastructure building block brings together Axway's product set to power the solution.

-#### Amplify Integration
+#### Amplify Fusion

-The Amplify Integration provides access to and protection for your APIs using Axway's industry-leading technology.
-Amplify Integration is a low-code or no-code integration platform that solves simple to complex enterprise integration use cases and patterns. ​Primary use cases​ are application integration, data integration, and API-fication (getting apps to talk to each other via application programming interfaces).
+The Amplify Fusion provides access to and protection for your APIs using Axway's industry-leading technology.
+Amplify Fusion is a low-code or no-code integration platform that solves simple to complex enterprise integration use cases and patterns. ​Primary use cases​ are application integration, data integration, and API-fication (getting apps to talk to each other via application programming interfaces).

-{{% alert title="Note" color="primary" %}} For more information on Amplify Integration refer to the [Axway Documentation Portal](https://docs.axway.com/bundle/amplify_integration/page/amplify_integration_guide.html).{{% /alert %}}
+{{% alert title="Note" color="primary" %}} For more information on Amplify Fusion refer to the [Axway Documentation Portal](https://docs.axway.com/bundle/amplify_integration/page/amplify_integration_guide.html).{{% /alert %}}

 #### Consent management

-Our Consent Management solution is built on top of Amplify Integration.
+Our Consent Management solution is built on top of Amplify Fusion.
 This provides:

 * The means to couple consent with the authentication, authorization, and access control to ensure that Data Recipient Applications can access only the information to which they are entitled, and nothing more.
 * An administration view for your organization that allows you to search and manage your customers' consents.